swathiiyer2/fathom-products/README.md

      All test sources are product detail pages (one main product on this page) Later, go on to extract products from a product index page (multiple products per page)

+## Usage

+  Run on training set using:
+	node --max-old-space-size=8192 products.js